Marjola89/MUR/README.md

    TFCEresults <- permFL_fast(X, Y, extract, A, NNmatrix, nPermutations, E = 0.5, H = 2)
    ```
    Input parameters:
    * `X` is the design matrix.
 Number of rows = number of subjects in the study, number of columns = number of vertices in the atlas.
-Numerical varable must be normalized to 0-mean and unit-standard deviation.
+Numerical variable must be normalized to 0-mean and unit-standard deviation.
 Categorical variables must be coded using dummy coding.
 The first column should contain the intercept (all 1s).
    * `Y` is the imaging matrix.
 Number of rows = N. Number of columns = V.
    * `extract` is an array expressing which covariates in X you want to extract.
    * `A` a V-dimensional vector containing the area associated with a vertex, usually its Voronoi area.
    * `NNmatrix` Nx2 matrix containing the mesh edges.
-Important: to speed up the execution please avoid repetitions like (A,B) and (B,A).
    * `nPermutations` number of permutations in the permutation test, default is 1000.
    * `E` is the TFCE parameter, by default fixed to 0.5.
    * `H` is the TFCE parameter, by default fixed to 2.

   Notes:

    * `TFCE.R` function is used from the R package [`mutools3D`](https://github.com/UK-Digital-Heart-Project/mutools3D).
    * `murq.R` and `permFL_fast.R` functions are similar to the functions `mur.R` and `permFL.R` of the `mutools3D` package however, they are enhanced to allow process of big datasets.